botpress/botpress/docs/middlewares.md

 Botpress has two middleware chains: [incoming](TODO) and [outgoing](TODO)

-**To receive messages**: An installed module must pipe messages into the [incoming middleware chain](TODO)
+**To receive messages**: An installed module must send messages into the [incoming middleware chain](TODO)

-**To send messages**: You (or a module) must pipe messages into the [outgoing middleware chain](TODO) and have a module able to send it to the right platform
+**To send messages**: You (or a module) must send messages into the [outgoing middleware chain](TODO) and have a module able to send it to the right platform

 ### Example

 **Incoming**: [botpress-messenger](TODO) connects to Facebook and receives messages from its built-in Webhook.
-It then pipes messages into the incoming middleware, which your bot can process.
+It then sends messages into the incoming middleware, which your bot can process.

 **Outgoing**: [botpress-messenger](TODO) listens (through a middleware function) for messages it can process on the outgoing middleware and sends them to Facebook through the Messenger Send API.